Who is Pakistani Taliban leader Mullah Fazlullah?

 Analysts say they respect his credentials as a scholar and a cleric and believe that he is the most likely to act in concert with their interests.

-Although the Afghan and Pakistani Taliban have their own domestic agendas, analysts say the Taliban in Afghanistan believe Mullah Fazlullah was the most likely of all the Pakistani candidates to accept the supremacy of Mullah Omar, the spiritual founder of the Afghan Taliban.
+Although the Afghan and Pakistani Taliban have their own domestic agendas, analysts say the Taliban in Afghanistan believed Mullah Fazlullah was the most likely of all the Pakistan candidates to accept the supremacy of Mullah Omar, the spiritual founder of the Afghan Taliban.

 Fazlullah has been falsely reported killed numerous times - and has been known to telephone the media to personally deny reports of his death.